 To help you better understand clonus after spinal cord injury, this article will go over its causes, symptoms, and management.

-What Causes Clonus After Spinal Cord Injury
+Causes of Clonus After Spinal Cord Injury

-What’s the Difference Between Spasticity and Clonus?
+What is the Difference Between Spasticity and Clonus?

 Severe clonus can disrupt sleep, cause extreme fatigue, and make it difficult to perform self-care tasks.